gooosz/syncat/Readme.md

-A Bash Script combining very few selected, most used by me, command from ssh, scp and sshfs
+A Bash Script combining my most used commands from ssh, scp and sshfs

 ## Requirements